Oksana Selekhmeteva: 2021: First ITF singles title, top 250

 Selekhmeteva reached her first professional singles final at the $15k event in Manacor, defeating good friend Alex Eala along the way.
 She defeated Suzan Lamens in straight sets in the final.
 In doubles, she enjoyed a 19-match winning streak which started from 2020, picking up two titles in Manacor alongside Ángela Fita Boluda.

-After reaching the semifinals of the French Open in the junior tournament and winning the doubles title alongside Eala, she fully concentrated on her professional career and did not play any more junior events.
-Her first event after was the $60k Open Montpellier, reaching the biggest quarterfinal of her career after losing just 15 games, including qualifying.
-She lost to second seed Mayar Sherif in straight sets.
+After reaching the semifinals of the French Open in the junior tournament and winning the doubles title alongside Eala, she concentrated on her professional career and did not play any more junior events.
+Her first event after was the $60k Open de Montpellier, reaching the biggest quarterfinal of her career after losing just 15 games, including qualifying.
+She lost to second seed Mayar Sherif, in straight sets.
 She entered the $100k Grand Est Open 88, where she qualified for the main draw and earned the biggest win of her career over world No. 98, Martina Trevisan, Roland Garros quarterfinalist a year ago, in the first round.
 Three consecutive great runs ended with a runner-up result at the $60k Open de Biarritz, winning six consecutive matches in straight sets from qualifying to reach her biggest career final.
 She lost to top seed Francesca Jones in the final, but won the doubles title alongside Kamilla Bartone.
 With these results, Selekhmeteva cracked the top 400 for the first time in her career.

 Despite having a month's break, Selekhmeteva returned to reach yet another $60k quarterfinal, this time at the ITF Maspalomas where she fell to Sherif once again, though this time she won a set.
 She also won the biggest doubles title of her career at this tournament with Elina Avanesyan.
 She continued to achieve good results, making the singles semifinals at the $80k Open de Valencia, earning two top 200 wins in the process despite needing to qualify for the main draw.
 Her run ended in the hands of the eventual champion Trevisan.
 Another doubles final followed, this time partnering Ángela Fita Boluda.

 She then reached semifinals of the $80k Le Neubourg event, losing to Anna Bondár in straight sets.
-By virtue of her results, Selekhmeteva received a wildcard into the qualifying draw of the Kremlin Cup where she stunned Arina Rodionova for her first WTA tournament match win.
-She sealed a spot in her first WTA Tour main draw, after defeating Diana Shnaider in straight sets.
+By virtue of her results, Selekhmeteva received a wild card into the qualifying draw of the Kremlin Cup where she stunned Arina Rodionova for her first WTA tournament match win.
+She sealed a spot in her first WTA Tour main draw, defeating Diana Shnaider in straight sets.
 In the first round, she faced world No. 32, Veronika Kudermetova, in the biggest match of her career, but fell in an entertaining three-set battle.